nanajunana/Black_Jack_Capstone_Project/README.md

-Black Jack Game code in python
+Black Jack Game code in python which is a beginner's capstone project for my study